kublahanov/jwt-auth-template-server-laravel-10/README.md

 ## About the Project

-This is a starter template for developing REST API applications using Laravel 10.
+This is a starter template for developing REST API applications using Laravel 10 and JWT-auth.

 **It includes:**